-Roger Taylor remained an employee of Pinnacle Public Services Group throughout his time at the council, between February 2007 and September 2008.
+Roger Taylor remained a boss of Pinnacle Public Services Group while he was paid up to £1,275 a day from the public purse between February 2007 and September 2008.

 Pinnacle owned consultancy firm Rockpools, which was employed by the council in 2006 to find candidates for senior town hall jobs.

-Four appointments were made as a result of this process, which cost the taxpayer £82,168.
+Four appointments were made as a result of the arrangement, which cost the taxpayer £82,168.

 Between 2006 and 2009, Rockpools signed further contracts with the council and was paid £1,036,038, including £882,492 for temporary staff.